 Ken Collins’ Website was born on 5 December 1995, and it received its domain name (www.kencollins.com) on 10 September 1996.
 It has been on the web longer than Wikipedia, YouTube, or Facebook, so it can remember when those guys were just toddlers.

 In this website, I attempt to represent the Universal Church rather than my denomination.
 Accordingly, the material that you find on this website is ecumenically broad and historically deep.
 I have tried my best to make sure that the material is well-researched, accurate, compelling, and accessible to everyone.
 Nevertheless, if you believe you have found a mistake, please let me know right away.

-This website contains over 1,100 files, which is the equivalent of at least 3,300 printed pages.
+This website contains almost 1,000 files, which is the equivalent of at least 3,000 printed pages.
 When I update my website, it’s not always to add a new article.
 Quite often I revise the existing articles to correct errors and typos, fix broken links, reword unclear points, include more details, or try to make the text more readable.

 Of course, it is hard to maintain a website of this size when you’re doing everything by hand.
 If you see something that doesn’t display correctly, let me know.

 I designed this website to look and work the same in any up-to-date browser.
 Today, web standards have settled down and everyone has finally seen the benefit of complying with them.
 However, there is still change.
 Browsers are constantly being updated, not just to improve compliance with standards, but to fix security problems, and to implement new technologies.
 It doesn’t matter much any more which browser you use, but it is important to keep it up to date.